 6. If you want to change careers, explain why.

 Many people pursue an MBA to make some sort of change in their career.
 Career changes tend to encompass four different factors: level, location, industry, and function.
 The more factors that you want to change, the more important it is to find the right MBA program to help you make that change.
-If you want to use an MBA to change careers, you should explain why you want to make such a change.
+If you want to use an MBA to change careers, you need to explain why you want to make such a change.
 Beginning your goals essay with a story that illustrates the motivation behind your goals can be particularly helpful.

 Are you trying to transition into an industry that more closely aligns with your passion?
 I recently had a client who had been working toward a career in professional dressage.
 She balanced her career between the equestrian world and other interesting jobs but wanted to use an MBA to actually bridge these worlds and eventually run her own company.
 So, her story of growing up in the equestrian world was key to her goals essay and explaining why she wanted to transition from a financial role to a product manager role in a sports-focused company.

-Telling YOUR story and explaining why YOUR goals make sense for YOU is the most compelling and authentic approach you can take in your business school applications!
+Remember that telling YOUR story and explaining why YOUR goals make sense for YOU is the most compelling and authentic approach you can take in your business school applications!

 For more guidance on your MBA journey, sign up for a free 30-minute consultation with a Stratus admissions expert today!